-WTHN’s Gut Check is a powerful blend of herbs you can take daily to help reduce gas, bloating, poor digestion, and support your overall metabolism.*
+WTHN’s Daily Digestion is a powerful blend of herbs you can take daily to help reduce gas, bloating, poor digestion, and support your overall metabolism.*

 Making sure you get adequate sleep will help improve your gut health.
 While adequate sleep differs for everyone, the experts agree the sweet spot is somewhere between 7-9 hours per night.

 We’ve all had to inhale our lunch before a conference call or Zoom meeting, but repeatedly eating too quickly can cause digestive discomfort.
 Chew your food slowly and take time eating to decrease gas and bloating.